Our Lady of Piat: The Legasto Case

-Cagayan shrine
+Shrine

 Minor basilica

 The Basilica Minore of Our Lady of Piat is one of only 21 minor basilicas in the Philippines.
 It is distinguished as the home to the venerated Black Virgin Mary.
-The Basilica of Our Lady of Piat is in the town of Piat, which is 30 minutes away by land from Tuguegarao City, Cagayan Province or 41 kilometers northwest of Tuguegarao City.
+The Basilica of Our Lady of Piat is in the town of Piat, which is 41 kilometers northwest of Tuguegarao City.
 This pilgrimage site attracts a large number of devotees especially on July 1 and 2 when the feast of Nuestra Señora de Piat is celebrated.

-The Basilica of Our Lady of Piat has an entrance arch at the back of the church; one has to go around from the entrance to it.
-The arch has the phrase, Basilica Minore Nuestra Señora de Piat (Minor Basilica of Our Lady of Piat).
+The Basilica of Our Lady of Piat have an entrance arch at the back of the church; one has to go around the church from the entrance to the facade.
+The arch bears the phrase, "Basilica Minore Nuestra Señora de Piat"(Minor Basilica of Our Lady of Piat), and "Dios Nikaw ti Maria" on its left pillar and "Nappanu ka ti grasya" on its right pillar which translates to "Hail Mary full of grace".
 Our Lady of Piat Basilica sports a simple facade flanked with a tall belfry.
-It is on top of a hill near the Cagayan River with the intention of avoiding floods brought about by the seasonal overflowing of the river.
+It is on top of a hill near the Lower Chico River with the intention of avoiding floods brought about by the seasonal overflowing of the river.
 The church structure is mainly made of red bricks, which is common among churches in Cagayan Valley.
 It is a contrast to old churches made of limestone and coral stone in many parts of the Philippines.

-The interior is of curved ceiling made of wood with historical images and accounts at the top of the walls.
+The interior is of curved ceiling made of wood with historical images and accounts on stained glasses above the wall.
 Above the main altar is the retable, in which is the icon enshrined behind protective glass.
 There are verandas inside the church which makes the shrine elegant.
 At the back of the church are staircases leading to a window exactly at the back of the Virgin Mary where devotees can pray in solitude near the image of the Madonna.

-Surrounding the basilica stands the Adoration Chapel, St. Dominic de Guzman Church, Religious Goods Store, the Baptistry, the Rosary Garden which contains the life-sized images of the Stations of the Cross and the images of the 12 Apostles, an area for placing votive candles and the Church Convent.
+Surrounding the basilica stands the Adoration Chapel, St. Dominic de Guzman Church, Religious Goods Store and Basilica Office, the Baptistry, the Rosary Garden which contains the life-sized images of the Stations of the Cross and the images of the 12 Apostles, and an area for placing votive candles and the Church Convent.

 Masses are offered every day and thousands of devotees attend every Sunday.